 Address: 926 E. McLemore Ave, Memphis

-As well as the mansion, there are several exhibitions that showcase Elvis’s cars and motorbikes, his time in the army, and cases and cases filled with his extravagant signature stage costumes.
+As well as the mansion, there are several exhibitions that showcase Elvis’s cars, motorbikes and planes, his time in the army, and cases and cases filled with his extravagant signature stage costumes.
 The wall showing his awards will dazzle you.
-For an extra $5, you can also wander through two of his planes.

 Graceland is busy – it’s one of the most popular Memphis attractions, so come during the week if you can.
 It’ll still be busy but quieter than weekends.